-On December 31, 2020, the UK exited the EU (Brexit).
-The UK does not intend to implement the New EU MDR into the laws of Great Britain (England, Scotland and Wales).
-Northern Ireland is an exception.
+On December 31, 2020, the UK exited the EU ("Brexit").
+The UK did not implement the New EU MDR into the laws of Great Britain (England, Scotland and Wales).
+Northern Ireland is an exception as under the Northern Ireland Protocol (the "Protocol") the New MDR does apply (although the Protocol is under discussion and so could change).
 Great Britain instead introduced a new, standalone medical devices framework.
 Currently, this aligns closely to the MDD.
-Instead of a CE Mark, medical devices marketed in Great Britain must bear a UKCA mark.
-However, EU CE Marks will continue to be recognized in Great Britain until June 30, 2023, as will certificates issued by EU-recognized Notified Bodies.
+However, the legislation has made some changes and included additional national requirements.
+For example, instead of a CE Mark, medical devices marketed in Great Britain must bear a UKCA mark.
+However, EU CE Marks will continue to be recognized in Great Britain until June 30, 2023, as will certificates issued by EU-recognized Notified Bodies and will likely remain valid for longer under newly proposed transition periods.
 This arrangement is not reciprocated in the EU.
-Medical devices marketed in the UK must comply with the national laws in the UK, which going forwards may differ from the laws in the EU.
+Medical devices marketed in the UK must comply with the national laws in the UK.
+Notably the UK Government carried out a consultation on proposed changes to the UK's medical device framework.
+The Government's response indicates that many changes will lead to the UK's regulatory framework more closely aligning with the New EU MDR.
+However, there would be some key differences.